-Controlled Document: Date: 01/06/2022 Page 13 of 13 Name of Document: Revision No.: 1 Authorised by:
+Controlled Document: Date: 08/06/2023 Page 13 of 13 Name of Document: Revision No.: 2 Authorised by:

-Model the College core values of respect, endeave communication, trust, and teamwork 2.
-Openly communicate with the College regarding their child's circumstances Deliver an inclusive and comprehensive curriculum which promotes positive behaviours and 5emphasises the well-being of every child focusing on pro-social behaviours Take responsibility for the own behaviour and the impact of their behaviour cothers assisting in the development and 3.
+2. Model the College core values of respect, endeavour, communication, trust, and teamwork 2.
+Openly communicate with the College regarding their child's circumstances 2.
+Deliver an inclusive and comprehensive curriculum which promotes positive behaviours and 5emphasises the well-being of every child focusing on pro-social behaviours 3.
+Take responsibility for their own behaviour and the impact of their behaviour on others 3.
+Cooperate with the College by assisting in the development and enforcement of strategies to address individual needs 3.
 Employ whole College and classroom practices to establish a climate in which appropriate behaviour is the norm for all students and focus on the implementation of preventative and early intervention strategies to deal with attendance and behavioural issues 4.
-Comply with this Policy and work with teachers and parents in developing strategies to improve outcomes to: a) obey all reasonable requests of staff b) respect the rights of others to be safe and learn c) respect the property of others. to date information when completing an enrolment form and supply the College, prior to and during the course of enrolment, with any additional information as may be requested, including copies of documents such as medical/specialist reports (where relevant to the child's schooling).
+Comply with this Policy and work with teachers and parents in developing strategies to improve outcomes to: a) obey all reasonable requests of staff b) respect the rights of others to be safe and learn c) respect the property of others.
+4. Provide complete, accurate and up to date information when completing an enrolment form and supply the College, prior to and during the course of enrolment, with any additional information as may be requested, including copies of documents such as medical/specialist reports (where relevant to the child's schooling), reports from previous schools, court orders or parenting agreements 4.
 Consistently apply this Policy through a shared collegiate understanding and only exclude students in extreme circumstances 5.
 Comply with the College behaviour aims and the College Code of Conduct and to support the College in upholding prescribed standards of uniform, appearance, and behaviour, in accordance with the terms of your child's enrolment at Siena College.
 5. Plan for the professional development needs of all staff to enable them to develop and maintain positive relationships with their students, to understand the diverse circumstances of students and provide support to those who are vulnerable or who have special needs.
 6. Acknowledge and understand that unacceptable behaviour by a child, or repeated behaviour by a parent or guardian that, in the College view, is unacceptable and damaging to the partnership between parent/guardian/carer and College, may result in suspension or termination of the child's enrolment.
 6. Recognise that for some students (including vulnerable students or students with disabilities) additional support may be needed in the form of staged responses and staff are committed to working with families to reintegrate students in an educational setting after exclusion

-Controlled Document: Date: 01/06/2022 Page 13 of 13 Name of Document: Revision No.: 1 Authorised by:
+Controlled Document: Date: 08/06/2023 Page 13 of 13 Name of Document: Revision No.: 2 Authorised by: